notmuch/notmuch/doc/man1/notmuch-config.rst

     characters.
 In a multiple-value item (a list), the values are separated by semicolon characters.

 The available configuration items are described below.
+Non-absolute paths are presumed relative to `$HOME` for items in section **database**.

 **database.path**
     Notmuch will store its database here, (in